mohamad-kareem/CodeJunction/README.md

 _Below is an example of how you can instruct your audience on installing and setting up your app.
 This template doesn't rely on any external dependencies or services._

 1. Get a free API Key at [https://Rapidapi.com](https://rapidapi.com/abdheshnayak/api/code-compiler/)

+2. Get a free API Key at [https://openai.com]
 2. Clone the repo
    ```sh
    git clone https://github.com/your_username_/Project-Name.git